tylerfarmer1/tylerfarmer1.github.io/pl900/lab02-canvas-app.md

     >**Note**: If more than one Trip to Power Platform Conference record is displayed, select any of them.
     >

+> [!NOTE]
+> If more than one Trip to Power Platform Conference record is displayed, select any of them.

+> [!TIP]
-> [!NOTE] If more than one Trip to Power Platform Conference record is displayed, select any of them.
+> If more than one Trip to Power Platform Conference record is displayed, select any of them.

 1. To edit the record, select the **Pencil Icon** in the upper right corner of the app.

 1. You can edit the **Report Name** here and select the **Checkmark** icon in the top right to save the change.